coolpersonbee/LifeOfParadise/README.md

         return
     end

-    -- Teleport the local player to the random player's position localPlayer.Character:SetPrimaryPartCFrame(randomCharacter.HumanoidRootPart.CFrame)

-    -- Make the random player sit
+    -- Make the local player sit before teleporting local localHumanoid = localPlayer.Character:WaitForChild("Humanoid")
-    local humanoid = randomCharacter:WaitForChild("Humanoid")
-    humanoid.Sit = true
+    localHumanoid.Sit = true

-    -- Create and play the animation on the local player's character local bangAnim = Instance.new("Animation", localPlayer.Character)
+    -- Create and play the animation on the local player's character while sitting local bangAnim = Instance.new("Animation", localPlayer.Character)
     bangAnim.AnimationId = "rbxassetid://148840371"  -- Replace with your animation ID
     local bang = localPlayer.Character.Humanoid:LoadAnimation(bangAnim)
     bang:Play(0.1, 1, 1)

-end
+    -- After a short delay, teleport the local player to the random player's position wait(1)  -- Adjust the delay if needed for the animation to play first localPlayer.Character:SetPrimaryPartCFrame(randomCharacter.HumanoidRootPart.CFrame) end

 -- Call the function to teleport to a random player, make them sit, and play the animation